-With PCC5 key
+With PCC6 key

-The light indication for Approach lighting6 flashes a few times when the button is pressed and then changes over to constant glow if all criteria for remote start have been fulfilled.
+The light indication for Approach lighting7 flashes a few times when the button is pressed and then changes over to constant glow if all criteria for remote start have been fulfilled.
 However, this does not mean that remote start has started the engine.
+To check whether remote start has started the engine, the user can press the button (5) if the engine has started, there is a light indication by the buttons (2) and (3).